 Being a small town, New Berlinville does not have a public transit system used by locals to get to and from work.

-The citizens of New Berlinville are slightly less educated than the national average of 21.84% for the average city or town: 14.15% of adults in New Berlinville have a bachelor's degree or advanced degree
+The percentage of adults in New Berlinville with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.15% of adults in New Berlinville have a bachelor's degree or advanced degree.

 The per capita income in New Berlinville in 2022 was $34,196, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $136,784 for a family of four.